 About the Exhibit

-Experience the intense power of extreme weather events and examine how climate change is affecting human and animal communities around the world in this interactive exhibit.
-Use the simulator to combine Earth’s forces and whip up a storm of epic proportions, get on stage to see if you have what it takes to be a meteorologist in our climate lab, create a new animal designed for a changing climate and more!
-See what ABC 7 is saying about the exhibit!
+Explore the incredible power of extreme weather events and discover how climate change is impacting both human and animal communities worldwide in this interactive exhibit.
+Experience the thrill of using a simulator to combine Earth’s forces and create a storm of epic proportions.
+Step onto the stage to test your skills as a meteorologist in our climate lab or design a new animal built for a changing climate – and so much more!
+See what ABC 7 has to say about this exciting exhibit!
 The Weather to Climate exhibit at the Peggy Notebaert Nature Museum is open to the public now through October 2016.
-There’s literally something for everyone in this exhibit!
-Check it out today!
+There’s something for everyone, so come check it out today!

 Here are some of the photos I took at the exhibit!